For people in small churches everywhere … written especially for women

 Our Boss calls us friends.
 Not slaves.

-If you’d like to join a community of Women in Small Churches, check out our facebook group WOMEN IN SMALL CHURCHES: THE CREATIVE LITTLE CHURCH THINK TANK COMMUNITY.
+If you’d like to join a community of people in small churches, check out our facebook group, Solutions & Support for Small Churches.

 Let’s get practical.